mingyuShin/DDML-M3DOD/README.md

 ## Contact

-If you have any question about this project, please feel free to contact xinzhu.ma@sydney.edu.au.
+If you have any question about this project, please feel free to contact smu06117@dgist.ac.kr or alsrb4446@dgist.ac.kr.